Ascor8522/MetroDreamin-to-KML/README.md

 - [Deno 2](https://deno.land/), a modern JavaScript/TypeScript runtime.
 - An internet connection, to fetch the data from MetroDreamin'.

+> [!WARNING]
+> If you already have Deno installed, make sure you have version 2 or later.
+>
+> You can check your Deno version by running `deno --version`.
+>
+> If you have an older version, you can upgrade by running `deno upgrade`.

 ### Installation

 To install MetroDreamin' to KML on your machine, run the following command: